Najoj/yabsbashcourse/exercises/2/grep/README.md

 Try to figure these out by doing them one step at the time.
 If you get stuck, move to the next point.

-Unless stated, you are assumed to use `grep`, but feel free to try combining other commandns.
+Unless stated, you are assumed to use `grep`, but feel free to try combining other commands.

 You can choose to use `grep arguments file`, `cat file | grep arguments`, or `grep arguments < file`.